noraberinger/SuMoSkyApp/README.md

 ## General Setup
 - Clone this repository.
 The main branch contains the latest features as of the 15th of January 2025.
 - The repository makes use of [WebGisTerrain](https://gitlab.ifi.uzh.ch/vmml/webgisterrain) [V2.0 branch](https://gitlab.ifi.uzh.ch/vmml/webgisterrain/-/tree/V2.0?ref_type=heads).
 The mentioned repository is linked using git sumbodule.
-The github repository can be found here: [Terrender](https://github.com/crocij/terrender).
     - Run `git submodule init` after cloning this repo to your local machine.
     - In order to update the sumbodules execute `git submodule update --remote`.